AleksiSalminen/ImageLinker/README.md

 i18n.js file includes the initialization settings for react-i18next.

+### Redux structure and implementation
+Redux store’s state and actions are mapped to interface components in the file index.js

+Redux store implementation is found in folder /src/state
+- The action type definitions are found in file /src/state/action_types/projectsTypes.js
+- The action definitions are found in file /src/state/actions/projectsActions.js
+- The project reducers are found in file /src/state/reducers/projectsReducers.js
+- The store’s root reducer is found in file /src/state/reducers/mainReducers.js

+State (reducers’) structure:

+{
+          projectList: {},
+          addedProject: {},
+          selectedProject: {
+                    selectedProjectInfo: {},
+                    slideList: {},
+                    addedSlide: {},
+                    selectedSlide: {},
+                    updatedSlide: {},
+                    deletedSlide: {}
+          },
+          updatedProject: {},
+          deletedProject: {}
+}

+### Important resource files
+react-i18next loads the translations from folder /public/locales English translations are loaded from file /public/locales/en/translation.json Finnish translations are loaded from file /public/locales/fi/translation.json

+The project files can be found in folder /src/save_files Two default project files are provided:
+	An awesome project.json
+	Hello project.json
+The images related to the projects are found in folder /src/save_files/images In this version of the application, the application cannot load the images automatically, but they could be used to test the drag-n-drop or other image features, for example.

 ### Interface components’ structure
 The following structure expresses the parent/child relations between the interface components.